shen-leo/shen-leo/README.md

 ## Hey everyone, I'm Leo!

 #### I'm a Software Developer based in Vancouver, Canada.
 I have experience in backend development, platform infrastructure, and DevOps.
-I love learning about scalale architecture and how it can help solve complex real-world problems.
-My goal is to learn as much as possible about programming and eventually become a system architect!
+I love learning about scalable architecture and how it can help solve complex real-world problems.
+My goal is to learn as much as possible about programming and eventually become a systems architect!
 Feel free to reach out to me with any opportunities in programming!

 - 🐋 Software Developer Intern @ **SAP**, working on platform infrastructure
 - 🎓 Computer Systems student at **BCIT**, BCom (Finance and BTM) from the **University of British Columbia**